sanjar-techie/sanjar-techie.github.io/_pages/about.md

 profile:
   align: right
-  image: sanjar.jpg  # Replace with your actual image name and place it in assets/img/
+  image: sanjar.jpg  # Ensure this is in assets/img/
   image_circular: false  # Set to true if you want a circular image
   more_info: >
     <div class="social">